-Access to the rear of the Central Control Panel is necessary for replacement of panel light bulbs and the Central Control Panel fuse.
+Access to the rear of the Central Control Panel is necessary for replacement of panel light bulbs.
 To remove Central Control Panel: remove 2 screws that secure the filter to the range exhaust hood housing and drop it out, remove 4 screws up inside exhaust hood (see photo), remove range exhaust fan knob from lever by pulling straight out on knob, remove screws on side panel inside roof locker, and pull electrical connector apart.